jkawalerowicz/2022-Sweden-riots/riots.md

     ##
     ##  2 x log-likelihood:  -7961.50500

-### Adding model variables to negative binomial model
+### Adding variables to negative binomial model

-I need to add demo variable for neighborhoods where Qurian burning demos took place or were planned.
+In `model.nbrm2` we add a dummy variable for neighborhoods where Quran burning demos took place or were planned, share of youth, base crime rates in 2020, whether area is part of the vulnerable areas and population density.

 ``` r
 database <- database %>% mutate(is.in = ifelse(is.na(is.in), 0, is.in))